 Seeing the best Christmas lights in Orlando doesn’t mean you have to pay for a trip to Disney either.
 There are plenty of free spots to see Christmas lights in Orlando from homes to city events to, yes, theme park displays.
 You’ll really feel like it is the holiday season despite the warmth with these Christmas lights.

 I grew up in Orlando going with my grandparents each year to look at Christmas lights.
 Once I started driving, I drove them around to see the lights.
-Now my mom and I take my grandma each year to enjoy the lights.
-At 97, she still loves to look at the lights each year and loves it when we find new ones.
+My mom and I took my grandma each year to enjoy the lights until she passed away at 97.

 Even if you are local to Orlando, these spots are great for you to take the kids or to enjoy yourself.
 I still go out to at least a few of these every year with my family, and we’ve created some wonderful memories this way.